Months of QA, completed in hours with OwlityAI.

 Smarter test case generation

-AI analyzes source code, historical test logs, and even user session data to identify real-world usage patterns.
+AI functional testing tools analyze source code, test logs, and session data to identify real-world usage patterns.
 Then, the model generates test cases that reflect how users actually interact with the product.

 It also finds gaps in your coverage, so when you have an edge case involving a rare checkout flow, AI will catch and test it, even if your team forgot to.